 During the Summer of 2017, founder Anthony Tanaka had just lost his first Judo match, and unfortunately was called upon to enter into his next match less than a minute after.
 The second match didn’t go as well either.
 The tournament’s organizers were moving at a frantic, but admirable pace as they tried to keep up with the enormous amount of competitors wanting to display their skill on the mat, and yet they were overwhelmed.
 This was a mere spark that led to Kuromatsu’s birth.

 A jaw dropping amount of tournament registrations, brackets and payments are handled in the form of paper to this day.
 There’s a need for efficiency as well as a need for a tournament to be run effectively so the organizers can focus on the celebration of sport and its competitors.
-So, with the help of Derek Takeshita (Long Beach Judo Coach) for guidance in the intricacies of judo rules, and Rance Patterson’s indispensable software knowledge; Anthony began designing and constructing the framework for the tournament platform.
+So, with the help of Derek Takeshita (Long Beach Judo Coach) for guidance in the intricacies of judo rules, and Rance Patterson’s indispensable software knowledge; the Kuromatsu team began designing and constructing the framework for the tournament platform.

 What is the Kuromatsu Platform?